trailofbits/testing-handbook/content/docs/fuzzing/techniques/05-faq.md

 ## My fuzzer has found multiple crashes.
 In fact, I have hundreds of crash files.
 How can I find the corresponding bugs?

-The process of pinpointing specific bugs is called “bug triaging.”
+The process of pinpointing specific bugs is called "bug triaging."

 Stay tuned for an update to the testing handbook to find out how to triage bugs!
 Subscribe to the newsletter [here](https://trailofbits.us4.list-manage.com/subscribe?u=3c3cd5fe83443b48332fb203f&id=ec54fc0dbd) to get notified.